A Message from Our CIO

 ľĹĐăÖ±˛Ą Our Operating Plan

-The purpose of our Operating Plan, published annually, is twofold.
-It provides direction to all IT Services staff members on the departmental priorities for 2024-25; and it informs our external stakeholders of the key activities being undertaken by IT Services during the current fiscal year.
+The purpose of our Operating Plan, published annually, provides direction to all IT Services staff members on the departmental priorities for the fiscal year; and it informs our external partners of the key activities being undertaken by IT Services during the current fiscal year.

 Target Audiences

-We invite all members of the Queen’s community to review our Operating Plan, published by the CIO & AVP (ITS), to provide transparency and accountability on the activities to be undertaken and prioritised by IT Services during the current fiscal year.
-Through this Plan, our Directors are empowered to allocate resources to sustain existing services and to undertake new initiatives identified and prioritised by our stakeholders to serve the needs of the Queen’s community.
+We invite all members of the Queen’s community to review our Operating Plan, published by the CIO and AVP (ITS), to provide transparency and accountability on the activities to be undertaken and prioritized by IT Services during the current fiscal year.
+Through the plan, our directors are empowered to allocate resources to sustain existing services and to undertake new initiatives identified and prioritized by our stakeholders to serve the needs of the Queen’s community.

 Scope